Ericsson DBH 1001 telephone: Variants

 Already in the mid 1930s, Ericsson showed a white Bakelite phone in advertisements, often in the hands of a young woman.
 However, this model seems never to have been offered to the public.
 At the 1939 World Fair in New York City, Ericsson showed a transparent variant made of acrylic and diakon plastic.

 The standard color of the phone was black, but there were also variants in drab brown, red, and green.
 The process of using Bakelite did not permit the production of bright colors.
 The device was manufactured from 1933 in a smaller format, and from 1947 redesigned with softer, more rounded edges as the model designated M50.
-It was also offered in white melamine.
+It was also offered in white melamine resin.
 The metal dial rotor was replaced with a plastic version, and a spiral cord became standard.

 During 1950, Ericsson also experimented with a keypad version, instead of the rotary dial, but it would take another ten years before they became standard in Swedish phones.
 In 1962, the Bakelite Phone was replaced by the Ericsson Dialog model.